CommissionerPeirce/SafeHarbor2.0/README.md

 [__] scour other safe harbor forks for potential good ideas

-[__] include more fulsome description of the public policy goals achieved by autonomous cryptosystems and autonomous cryptotokens
+[__] include more fulsome description of the public policy goals achieved by autonomous cryptosystems and autonomous cryptotokens--some good ideas [here](https://twitter.com/glenweyl/status/1478021789250772995)